Club etiquette

 Upon entering the dojo

-Whenever you enter, or leave, the dojo (training hall), you should step to one side and bow, saying “Oss” as you do so.
+Whenever you enter, or leave, the dojo (training hall), you should step to one side, facing to the inside of the hall, and bow, saying “Oss” as you do so.
 “Oss” is a Japanese term that combines "Onegai Shimasu" (a respectful request) and "Oshi Shinobu" (to endure under pressure), symbolising respect, perseverance, and acknowledgment among practitioners.

 At the start and end of every class